'Bad Behavior By People In High Office': Rachel Maddow On The Lessons Of Spiro Agnew

 On the dilemma the country was facing, with two separate criminal investigations going on into both the president and the vice president

-Maddow: I mean, theoretically, what that could have resulted in is Nixon leaving office or being forced from office because of the criminal scandal that was Watergate, him being succeeded immediately by a vice president who was under a completely separate criminal investigation, who was then also forced from office, relatively quickly, because of that same sort of criminal liability that his predecessor had faced — at that point would ...
-President Agnew have even had a chance to nominate a new vice president who would then be confirmed by the Senate, who would then succeed him?
+Rachel Maddow: I mean, theoretically, what that could have resulted in is Nixon leaving office or being forced from office because of the criminal scandal that was Watergate, him being succeeded immediately by a vice president who was under a completely separate criminal investigation, who was then also forced from office, relatively quickly, because of that same sort of criminal liability that his predecessor had faced — at that point would [a President Agnew] have even had a chance to nominate a new vice president who would then be confirmed by the Senate, who would then succeed him?
 Would you end up with the Democratic speaker of the House ascending to the presidency because all of these dominoes were falling too quickly for the line of succession to be restored fully?
 I mean, the prospect of the chaos at the top of the federal government was just unparalleled.

 On why Agnew ended up being charged with only one count of tax evasion and served no time in prison